jasonraimondi/jasonraimondi.com/content/posts/2018-10-10-getting-rid-of-hiccups.md

 +++
-title = "Getting Rid of Hiccups" slug = "getting-rid-of-hiccups" date = 2018-10-10
+title = "Getting rid of hiccups" slug = "getting-rid-of-hiccups" date = 2018-10-10
 description = "I found this the other day when I had the hiccups a few different days.
 Posting it here because it worked amazing and I do not ever want to forget this technique."